Friday, March 27

 More info

-The canteen that brings some pep to the 9th, Trigo, is stepping outside its walls and taking over the Canal Saint-Martin this Saturday to celebrate the arrival of spring with Brazilian specialties.
+The cafeteria that brings some pep to the 9th, Trigo, is stepping outside its walls and taking over the Saint-Martin Canal this Saturday to celebrate the arrival of spring with Brazilian specialties.
 Riding on her bicycle – a.k.a.
-The Sun Bike – co-founder Agatha is coming to meet the local Parisians to offer her sunny sandwiches.
+The Sun Bike – co-founder Agatha is meeting the locals of the neighborhood to offer her sunny sandwiches.
 What's on the menu?
-Heartwarming recipes such as Carioca chicken (a tradition from the Brazilian beaches) and Chef's roast beef, all accompanied by a refreshing iced mate, inspired by the mates enjoyed on the sands of Copacabana.
+Recipes that warm the heart, featuring Carioca chicken (a beach tradition from Brazil) and Chef's roast beef, all paired with a refreshing iced mate, inspired by the mates served on the sands of Copacabana.

 Voir cette publication sur Instagram